IBM GLOBAL BUSINESS SERVICES (GBS)

 - Have you ever lived abroad?

-While IBM does include case studies in the interview process, the firm focuses 60%+ of the hiring decision on the experience/fit/behavioral part of the interview – with so much invested in training, IBM trusts its own ability to develop skill provided the incoming attitude and capability is there.
+While IBM does include case studies in the interview process (learn more about case study interviews), the firm focuses 60%+ of the hiring decision on the experience/fit/behavioral part of the interview – with so much invested in training, IBM trusts its own ability to develop skill provided the incoming attitude and capability is there.